nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---
 layout: page
-title: ProductiveNUS User Guide
+title: User Guide
 ---
 ## Table of Contents
 {toc:}

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction
+Welcome to ProductiveNUS User Guide! :blue_book:

-**ProductiveNUS is a desktop application** made for you, a School of Computing (SoC) student in National University of Singapore (NUS), to manage and schedule your academic tasks more effectively**.
+**ProductiveNUS is a desktop application** made for you, **a School of Computing (SoC) student in National University of Singapore (NUS)**, to **manage and schedule your academic tasks more effectively**.
 It makes use of a **Graphical User Interface (GUI)**, which provides you with an intuitive interface and immediate visual feedback.
-ProductiveNUS uses a **Command Line Interface (CLI)**; this means that you operate the application by typing commands into a Command Box.
-If you are fast at typing, you can manage your academic tasks more efficiently via the Command Box (put a hyperlink to terminologies related to GUI).
+ProductiveNUS uses a **Command Line Interface (CLI)**; this means that you operate the application by typing commands into a [Command line](#gui-terminologies).
+If you are fast at typing, you can manage your academic tasks more efficiently.

 As a **student from the SoC in NUS**, you tend to have a **heavy workload**.
 ProductiveNUS helps **improve your productivity** by **enhancing your organisational skills**.
 Apart from simply **keeping track of your tasks**, ProductiveNUS is capable of **scheduling** them for you so you will never **miss any deadlines**.
 ProductiveNUS is also compatible with NUSMods, meaning all your **timetable information can be imported easily** into the application so all your academic tasks can be found in just one application.

 --------------------------------------------------------------------------------------------------------------------
 ## About
 This user guide provides you with the necessary information on how to become an expert user of ProductiveNUS.
-Before moving on to the next section, [Getting started](#getting-started), you can familiarize yourself with the terminologies, syntax and icons used in this user guide by reading the following subsections.
+Before moving on to the next section, [Getting started](#getting-started), you can familiarize yourself with the terminologies, syntax and icons used in this user guide by reading the following sub-sections.

-### GUI Terminologies
+### GUI terminologies
 The figure below shows the GUI of ProductiveNUS, with its components labelled.